Patizy-tel/urlshortener/README.md

 to run the project on your local pc

-you can clonet the repo
+you can clone the repo

 then  do  npm install